- Arrangements for PhD Thesis Oral Examination (DOC)

 - In no case can a co-author serve as an external examiner for the thesis.

-Each student's work in developing the dissertation proposal, conducting the research, and completing the dissertation will be done in close communication with the advisor and assisted by other members of his or her advisory committee.
+Each student's work in developing the dissertation proposal, conducting the research, and completing the dissertation will be done in close communication with the advisor and assisted by other members of their advisory committee.
 The advisory committee must be formed during the student’s first year in the program.

 Normally, and in keeping with University of Waterloo regulations, students should complete and defend the dissertation within a maximum of 12 terms of full time study.
 This time limit can be extended only by following the procedures outlined in the University of Waterloo's Graduate Studies Academic Calendar.
 Students are encouraged to complete the program more quickly.

-Before the oral defence is scheduled, each student must have presented an element of his or her research at a faculty-graduate student research seminar (see above).
+Before the oral defence is scheduled, each student must have presented an element of their research at a faculty-graduate student research seminar (see above).
 Students are encouraged to present their work when feedback will be most beneficial, for example, soon after completion of data collection.

-When the dissertation is ready for defence – after having been reviewed by the advisory committee and revised as needed to address committee recommendations – the student will submit the dissertation formally and an oral defence will be scheduled.
+When the dissertation is ready for defence – after having been reviewed by the advisory committee and revised as needed to address committee recommendations – the supervisor and the committee member need to sign off on the Confirmation of agreement to proceed with a thesis defense (PDF) form and then the student will submit the dissertation formally and an oral defence will be scheduled.